-Hens are naturally inquisitive animals, and love spending their days rummaging around in treelines and hedgerows – after all, their ancestors were jungle-dwellers!
-So we have a golden rule on our farms - at least 10% of every range must have trees planted on it.
-And although it sometimes looks a little messy, our farmers also deliberately place fallen trees on their side so the girls can clamber up and have a private chat.
+Hens are naturally inquisitive animals, and they love spending their days rummaging around in treelines and hedgerows – after all, their ancestors did live in the jungle!
+So we have a golden rule on every happy egg farm – at least 20% of every range must have trees planted on it.
+Our farmers also deliberately place fallen trees on their side so the girls can clamber up and have a private chat.
 Tree-mendous!

-Our girls are natural-born roamers, and love to travel far and wide - so we give them the acres they need to do just that.
-And they revel in it, spending their days outside, pecking at anything and everything, and singing their version of George Michael’s ‘Freedom’ (probably).
+Our girls are natural-born roamers and they love to travel far and wide, so we give them the space they need to do just that.
+They spend their days outside in the fresh air, pecking at anything and everything, flapping their feathers and enjoying time with their flock.

 Hens are happiest doing what comes naturally – and that’s exactly what our activity kits are designed for.
-They’re dotted around the ranges on our farms, and throughout the day you’ll always see the girls perching, sheltering, or just having a catch-up on them.
+They’re dotted around the ranges on our free-range farms, and throughout the day you’ll always see the girls perching, sheltering or just having a catch-up on them.

-When it comes to the farms we work with, we’re very picky, and we only ever choose farmers who are as committed to the wellbeing of the girls as we are.
+When it comes to the farms we work with, we’re very picky and we only ever choose free-range farmers who are as committed to hen welfare as we are.
 The best farmers have their own quirky ways of keeping the girls happy – early morning walks on the range, singing in the henhouse, and even employing a bunch of alpacas to ward off pesky foxes.
-The farmers you see in our adverts are all real happy egg co. farmers too – because we like to show off our superstars!
+The farmers you see in our adverts are all real happy egg farmers too – because we like to show off our superstars!